haddocking/haddock3-user-manual/src/modules/scoring.md

 Protein-protein binding affinity prediction using PRODIGY.

-This module performs scoring of protein-protein complexes using PRODIGY ([PyPI package](https://pypi.org/project/prodigy-prot/)).
+This module performs scoring of protein-protein complexes using PRODIGY ([GitHub](https://github.com/haddocking/prodigy), [PyPI package](https://pypi.org/project/prodigy-prot/)).

 Note that this approach is limitted to protein-protein intreactions containing standard amino-acids, and any usage outside of this scope will results in failures.